ReactiveX/rxjs/CONTRIBUTION.md

 ### <a id="unit-tests"></a>Unit Tests

-Unit tests are located under the [specs directory](/specs).
+Unit tests are located under the [spec directory](/spec).
 Unit tests over synchronous operators and operations can be written in a standard [jasmine](http://jasmine.github.io/) style.
 Unit tests written against any asynchronous operator should be written in [Marble Test Style outlined in detail here](docs/writing-marble-tests.md).